Mihail Neamțu: AUR and member of the Chamber of Deputies (2024–present)

 On 2 April 2024, Neamțu announced that he had joined the Alliance for the Union of Romanians (AUR) political party led and founded by former civic activist George Simion in 2019, for which he would run as a candidate in the 2024 European Parliament election in Romania as number 10 on the list.
-Days later, Neamțu retracted negative statements he had made against Simion on 6 December 2020, the day of the 2020 parliamentary election, referring to his comments as "metal fog" caused by a severe COVID-19 infection.
+Days later, Neamțu retracted negative statements he had made against Simion on 6 December 2020, the day of the 2020 parliamentary election, referring to his comments as "mental fog" caused by a severe COVID-19 infection.
 On 10 May, news media reported on negotiations between FCSB owner Gigi Becali and Neamțu to finance the latter's campaign for the European Parliament.
 In July 2024, he expressed Eurosceptic sentiments.
 In the 2024 Romanian parliamentary election on 1 December, Neamțu was elected a member of the Chamber of Deputies, assuming office on 21 December.
 He was concurrently appointed head of the Romanian Parliament's Culture Committee.

 On 20 January 2025, Neamțu participated in the second inauguration of Donald Trump in Washington D.C.
 After the 2025 Drents Museum heist five days later in which the Helmet of Coțofenești was lost, Neamțu commente that the theft was "a direct attack on the national identity and a proof of the incompetence of the Romanian authorities".

 In June, Neamțu received backlash for posting a photo of foreign minister Oana Țoiu edited in such a way to appear stupid.
-Following this, the Save Romania Union (USR) demaned Neamțu to be dismissed as head of the Culture Committee.
+Following this, the Save Romania Union (USR) demaned that Neamțu be dismissed as head of the Culture Committee.
 In July of that year, following vice prime minister Dragoș Anastasiu resigning due to a corruption scandal, Neamțu commented that Romanian elites had "fused post-socialist cronyism with the language of Western virtue".
 In an August 2025 American Affairs article, Neamțu praised Italian prime minister Giorgia Meloni, remarking among other things "Where modernity reduces identity to performative fragments, Meloni proposes something older: a vision of womanhood that is not a repudiation of tradition, but its vindication".